-- Four (4) 1/2” plywood as wide and deep as you want each shelf on your shoe storage (example uses 37” wide by 11” deep)
+- Four (4) 1/2” plywood as wide and deep as you want for each shelf on your garage shoe storage to be (example uses 37” wide by 11” deep)

 - Eight (8) smaller trim pieces, such as 2x2s or 1x2s, each cut the same length as the depth of your shelves